relab/thesis-proposals/2022/homomorphic-signatures.md

 and potentially increase the bureaucracy to manage access over all the sensible data.

 On the other hand, a solution using homomorphic encryption or homomorphic signatures could be used.
-In the latter, the Loan agency would only have access to the result of a
+In the latter, the Loan agency would only have access to the result of a computation over the signed data, performed by the university.
+Thus the process could be as follows:

 - Bob receives his diploma and transcript of records (i.e., the grades dataset) from the UiS;
 - Bob signs his grades dataset `G = {g1, g2, ..., gn}` using his private signing key;